lakshyaberia1/fossology-beginner-user-manual/restart-and-troubleshooting.md

 To continue working:
 - Open a new terminal
-- Go to the project directory
+- Go to your project directory

 ```bash
 cd fossology-beginner-user-manual